 Once installation is complete, remove the USB drive and log on to Windows 11.

 That should do it!

 This post showed you how to create a bootable USB flash drive for Windows 11.
-If you find any error above or have something to add, pleas use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.